andim/easyleed/README.md

-easyleed
+Easyleed
 ========

-Low Energy Electron Diffraction I(E)-spectra analysis
+A program for Low Energy Electron Diffraction I(E)-spectra analysis.
+See also http://andim.github.io/easyleed/.
+The authors can be contacted via andisspam@gmail.com